audition and interview performers to select most appropriate talent for parts in stage, television, radio, or motion picture productions.

 Yes, I'm sure

-Talent Directors job description, Talent Directors salary, Talent Directors information, what is the job of a Talent Director like, pros and cons about Talent Directors, colleges and universities for Talent Directors, is Talent Directors the right career for me, Quite Hard careers to get into, careers in Art, Entertainment and Sports
+Talent Directors job description, Talent Directors salary, Talent Directors information, what is the job of a Talent Director like, pros and cons about Talent Directors, colleges and universities for Talent Directors, is Talent Directors the right career for me, careers in Art, Entertainment and Sports